nculwell/MathStudy/SchoolLevel.md

 ### Series that cover all subjects

+See below for more information about these.

 * The Art of Problem Solving ([At AoPS](https://artofproblemsolving.com/store/item/intro-geometry))
+* OpenStax
 * Japanese Mathematics (translations from University of Chicago)
   <http://ucsmp.uchicago.edu/resources/translations/>